ToraKaji/Motorcycle-Remote-Control/Media/Images/LED lights/README.md

-# All the photos for adding led strip lights to my bike.
+## All the photos for adding LED strip lights to my bike.